 If countries can have government debt that is higher than 100% of national income (GDP), then why not always borrow?
 Too much government debt could create higher interest rates.
 If the government borrows too much, it could suck up all of the cheap loanable funds which would cause higher interest rates for everyone.
 An interest burden should only be taken on when the benefit exceeds the deadweight loss of the extra taxes to pay the interest.
 The basic rule is that you should borrow money to pay for an investment with a long payback period where the return on investment is greater than the interest payment.
 But in a recession, additional government borrowing does not raise interest rates because the government merely borrows hoarded money (excess savings).

 When the American government borrowed money from Americans to pay for the Iraq war, that did not shift any burden to future generations of Americans at all.
 It merely required that the government must tax some future Americans to pay other future Americans back.
-There is zero generational burden shift.
-The only possible way for government debt to shift costs from the current generation to future ones is if the future generations can be persuaded to pay debts to foreigners.
+There is zero generational debt burden shift because every debt is always someone else’s asset so net debt is always zero.
+The only possible way for government debt to shift debt from the current generation to future ones is if the future generations can be persuaded to pay debts to foreigners.
 If the US government could only borrow money from Americans, it could not create any net debt.
 It would just be Americans owing Americans.
 That means that we will commit to collect taxes from future generations in order to pay the future heirs who will inherit the bonds.
 It is just a transfer from future taxpayers to the heirs of people who are currently lending to the government.
 As Moneybox writes:

 If you think about a household that’s facing some obvious future expense (retirement or kids going to college) the thing you want to do is reduce consumption below income.
 The idea is to accumulate financial assets—stocks and bonds and bank accounts… Then in the future when you need consumption to exceed income you can liquidate your financial assets.
 This same strategy also works great if you’re Norway or Abu Dhabi or some other small country.